Quantumness certification via non-demolition measurements: Quantum non-demolition measurement

-First, in many applications, a nanoscale system couples with an environment that has to be considered macroscopic, namely possessing a virtually infinite number of degrees of freedom and an essentially infinite heat capacitance.
-This entails a common approximation (Born's approximation)~\cite{petruccione2002theory, Blum_book} done in dealing with open quantum system dynamics, i.e., to assume that the state of the environment does not change because of the interaction with the nanoscale system.
-As a result, from a practical point of view, one would need to detect any absorbed/emitted energy quantum from the environment, or at least to statistically sample a large portion of the environmental degrees of freedom.

-Second, an environment with a small number of degrees of freedom changes its state because of the absorption or emission of an energy quantum, and it behaves quantum mechanically.
+When it comes to the dissipated heat at the quantum level, a standard approach~\cite{campisi2011colloquium} is to perform sequential measurements of the {\it environmental degrees of freedom}, in order to evaluate the energy dissipated into the environment, which is identified as heat.
+However, this approach may be both conceptually and practically unfeasible.\\ First, in many applications, a nanoscale system couples with an environment that has to be considered macroscopic, namely possessing a virtually infinite number of degrees of freedom and an essentially infinite heat capacitance.
+This entails a common approximation (Born's approximation)~\cite{petruccione2002theory, Blum_book} in open quantum systems, i.e., to assume that the state of the environment does not change because of the interaction with the nanoscale system.
+As a result, from a practical point of view, one would need to detect any absorbed/emitted energy quantum from the environment, or at least to statistically sample a large portion of the environmental degrees of freedom.\\ Second, an environment with a small number of degrees of freedom changes its state because of the absorption or emission of an energy quantum, and it behaves quantum mechanically.
 These energy exchanges would lead to a non-equilibrium environment (e.g., an environment without a definite temperature), so it must be treated as an additional evolving quantum system.
 In addition, a measurement on it induces a wave-function collapse, destroying (partially or totally) its properties.

 These conditions are so restrictive that only a few proposals have been able to meet all the requirements to fulfil them.
 For example, in Ref.~\cite{pekola2013calorimetric,Gasparinetti2015,Viisanen_2015,Saira2016,Vesterinen2017,Ronzani2018}, the use of an auxiliary system is proposed to collect the dissipated energy, under the assumption that the auxiliary system has a quantized spectrum and at the same time enough degrees of freedom to act as an intermediate, effective environment.
 However, despite these rare situations, it seems questionable whether the proposal to measure the environmental energy can always be exploited efficiently.